amanrajan1608-sketch/BookMyStayApp/README.md

 📌 Project Overview

-BookMyStay is a web-based hotel booking application that allows users to search, explore, and book accommodations بسهولة.
+BookMyStay is a web-based hotel booking application that allows users to search, explore, and book accommodations easily.
 The project simulates real-world booking platforms and focuses on user experience, booking management, and responsive design.

 🚀 Features
 Browse available hotels and rooms